-Power Share The Freedom SW charger uses AC input line 1 to charge the batteries.
-The Freedom SW charger shares incoming power with AC loads on line 1 only.
+Power sharing The Freedom SW 230V charger uses incoming AC or shore power (see following note) to charge the batteries.
+The charger shares incoming AC power with AC loads on the line.
 The AC loads have priority, which means that the charger will reduce its output with large AC loads and increase the output again when the AC load decreases.
-The regulatory maximum for continuous AC loads is 80% of the breaker rating that the loads are connected to the Freedom SW will continue to supply the loads.
-The Freedom SW will continue to pass-through power to the loads, even if the load current exceeds the Power Share setting.
-In this case, it will be up to the user to remove/disconnect loads if tripping the AC input breaker supplying the Freedom SW is to be avoided.

-The Freedom SW senses pass-through current going to the AC load.
-The difference between the pass-through (load) and 80% of the Power Share setting is the current that is available for charging the batteries.
+The regulatory maximum for continuous AC loads is 80% of the breaker rating (see "ACIn Breaker" on page 44) that the loads are connected to.
+The Freedom SW 230V senses pass-through current going to the AC load.
+The difference between the pass-through (load) and 80% of the ACIn Breaker setting is the current that is available for charging the batteries.

-For example, if the AC input of the Freedom SW is from an AC panel with a 30A breaker, the Power Share setting on the SCP should be selected as 30A.
-Based on this, the charger will control the charge current so that the total current draw is equal to or less than 24A in this case.
-Should the load current be more than about 24A, the charger output will reduce to 0A, but
+For example, if the AC input of the Freedom SW 230V is from an AC panel with a 30-amp breaker, the ACIn Breaker setting on the SCP should be selected as 30 amps.
+Based on this, the charger will control the charge current so that the total current draw is equal to or less than 24 amps in this case.
+Should the load current be more than 24 amps, the charger output will reduce to 0 amp, but the Freedom SW 230V will continue to supply the loads.
+The Freedom SW 230V will continue to pass-through power to the loads, even if the load current exceeds the ACIn Breaker setting.
+In this case, it will be up to the user to remove/disconnect loads if tripping the AC input breaker supplying the Freedom SW 230V is to be avoided.